13 Liverpool signings who were meant to be brilliant… but weren’t

 “I knew Stevie and some of the others but not all of them.
 And I loved it at Newcastle.
 I wasn’t ready to leave.
 It came as a shock.

 “I’d had a season ticket, it was my club and it was a shock to move.
 I was 22.
 I could never get a grip at Liverpool.”

 From one big man who struggled to live up to a £30million+ transfer fee to another.

 Benteke’s return of a Premier League goal every 168.9 minutes in his solitary season at Liverpool is not to be sniffed at, but the striker’s face never quite fit at Anfield, especially once Jurgen Klopp became manager and it became clear he would not suit the German’s playing style.

-Given the fact the Belgian has scored just 18 league goals in the three seasons since leaving Liverpool for Crystal Palace, it seems strange to look back to the start of the Reds’ 2015-16 season and see Benteke leading the line with Roberto Firmino on the bench.
+Given the fact the Belgian has averaged six Premier League goals a season since leaving Liverpool for Crystal Palace, it seems strange to look back to the start of the Reds’ 2015-16 season and see Benteke leading the line with Roberto Firmino on the bench.

 Liverpool fans were against the idea of Gareth Barry replacing Xabi Alonso at the base of Rafa Benitez’s midfield, but once Alonso had been sold to Real Madrid, Aquilani literally sounded like a much sexier name to replace the Spaniard.

 Even looking back, a £17.1million Italy international from Roma on a five-year deal seems like it should have worked, but the midfielder struggled to stay fit and was loaned out to Juventus and Milan for the following two campaigns before being sold to Fiorentina.